 One of the key elements of ergonomic control room layout design is a sight line analysis.
-The goal of a sight line analysis is to place operator consoles with relation to the display so that operators can see shared information with minimal head or neck movement or interruption to their work.
+The goal of a sight line analysis is to place operator consoles in relation to the display so that operators can see shared information with minimal head or neck movement or interruption to their work.
 The analysis also takes into account what would be in the field of vision to the right and left for someone sitting at a desk to maximize what operators can see with eye rotation before they have to turn their heads.
-Reducing operator’s need to move their head or neck will minimize physical strain as well as make accessing vital information simpler.
+Reducing operators’ need to move their heads or neck will minimize physical strain as well as make accessing vital information simpler.

 From sharing information on a video wall to working alongside colleagues, collaboration is also integral to the successful operations center.
 In addition to ensuring each operator has optimal sight lines to the video wall’s shared information, Constant also considers collaboration in its console furniture layout and types.
 Huddle spaces, adjacent conference rooms, and workstations arranged in pod configurations can all promote collaboration within a mission critical space.
 Constant works closely with the end user to ensure the design works toward the installation’s overall purpose.

 Operators in control rooms work long shifts, and these spaces are often staffed 24/7.
 That means equipment such as the audiovisual system and the console furniture are used constantly.
 If not made well with mission critical use in mind, the equipment can deteriorate quickly under these conditions, potentially interrupting vital operations.
 The best way to avoid issues caused by your equipment is to select mission critical quality from the outset.